 Aren’t some grades you survey too young to be asked about alcohol and drug use?

-The younger students (grades 7 and 8) are asked about alcohol and drug use because the OSDUHS seeks to examine the developmental course of tobacco, alcohol, and other drug use from pre-adolescence to late adolescence.
+The younger students (grades 7 and 8) are asked about alcohol and drug use because the survey seeks to examine the developmental course of tobacco, alcohol, and other drug use from pre-adolescence to late adolescence.
 By studying a wide age range, we can assess the typical age of initiation of substance use and when use becomes more frequent or heavy.
 This information is very useful in policy and prevention program planning.
+Further, young adolescents already know about these topics as they are covered in the health education curriculum.

 By asking students about drug use, aren’t you giving them ideas to use drugs or encouraging this behaviour?

 No. There is no evidence that simply asking students about a behaviour will encourage them to try that behaviour.
 Surveys such as the OSDUHS have been conducted for decades and most show decreases over time in student drug use and other harmful behaviours.
 The questions in the survey cover topics that most, if not all, youth are already exposed to in everyday life.
 Further, the benefits of these studies far outweigh any potential risks.
-Some schools use the OSDUHS experience as a conduit to discussions about health-related topics such as smoking, drinking and other drug use, bullying, mental health, etc. The OSDUHS questionnaire and procedures have been approved by the CAMH Research Ethics Board.
+Some schools use the OSDUHS experience as a conduit to discussions about health-related topics such as smoking, drinking and other drug use, bullying, mental health, etc. The OSDUHS questionnaire and procedures have been approved by the research ethics boards at CAMH and York University.

 Why should students participate?